-The person that is trying to figure out how to get it all done is not really “doing” anything.
+The person who is trying to figure out how to get it all done is not really “doing” anything.

-I knew a person once that was unemployed for a good year or so.
-At about the six-month mark, I thought to myself, “maybe I can hand off some of my daily tasks in order to take care of some more pressing issues in my day.
+I knew a person once who was unemployed for a good year or so.
+At about the six-month mark, I thought to myself, “maybe I can hand off some of my daily tasks to this person in order for me to focus on and take care of some more pressing issues in my day.

 I thought I was going to become twice as productive having someone by my side taking care of these details.
 I was off to the races, right?...
 WRONG!